night-ghost/minimosd-extra/Released/README.md

 2. Run the OSD_Config.exe
 3. Connect your MinimOSD to your pc making sure you are using an FTDI that has 5V and not 3.3V.
 4. After the usb driver is installed, select your COM port in OSD_Config.
 5. Click Options -> Update Firmware.
-Select the latest MinimOsd_Extra_Uni.8XXDV-release.hex file from the "FW_+_Char" folder.
+Select the Character_Updater_FW.hex file from the "FW_+_Char" folder.
-6. This firmware has a built in character set uploader, so just click Options -> Update CharSet.
+6. This is a character set uploader, so just click Options -> Update CharSet.
 Select the latest character set MinimOSD_2.4.1.X.mcm from the "FW_+_Char" folder.
 Notice that this MimimOSD-Extra has a custom character set and must be updated if coming from another fork or the original, and some newer versions might require a new version, always check the "FW_+_Char" folder.
+7. Click Options -> Update Firmware again.
+Select the latest MinimOsd_Extra_Uni.9XXDV-release.hex file from the "FW_+_Char" folder.
-7. Set your video mode to Auto if you have different cam types, or select NTSC or PAL if you have just 1 cam and you know it's type or had issues with Auto.
+8. Set your video mode to Auto if you have different cam types, or select NTSC or PAL if you have just 1 cam and you know it's type or had issues with Auto.
-8. Connect your OSD directly to a monitor or to a video transmitter so you can see the OSD output, making sure you don't forget to connect the antenna to the video transmitter before powering it on if you are using that.
+9. Connect your OSD directly to a monitor or to a video transmitter so you can see the OSD output, making sure you don't forget to connect the antenna to the video transmitter before powering it on if you are using that.
 Click Options -> Load TLog.
 Select 2015-09-06 18-40-55.tlog from the "FW_+_Char" folder.
-9. Set up the screens as you want.
+10. Set up the screens as you want.
 Click "Save Tab to OSD" and then click "Start" to run a simulation so you can see how everything looks without having to set up a copter.
 If something is not right, click "Stop", do the changes, save the config again and click "Start" again to see the new changes.
-10. If you encounter that your screen is not centered, change the "Offsets", Left and Top from the config page.
+11. If you encounter that your screen is not centered, change the "Offsets", Left and Top from the config page.
 You can also move panels away from the edge if your screen gets cropped.